 There are differences between Starfinder and Pathfinder, but the basic framework will be familiar to anyone who has played Pathfinder or other OGL games.
 Characters get one standard action and one move action per round (or one full action).
 Attacks are a d20 against armor class, although characters have both a kinetic armor class (KAC) and energy armor class (EAC), depending on the nature of the attack (for example, bullet v. laser).
 Armor provides two distinct bonuses for these, and many effects that boost AC only boost one of those two values.
 Natural 1s and 20s are still automatic misses and hits, respectively.
 A natural 20 is also a critical hit if the roll would have been a hit regardless of the “automatic hit” rule (so I imagine that most natural 20s will be critical hits).

 Standard actions include attacking, casting a spell, performing a combat maneuver (such as a bull rush, dirty trick, or sunder), covering fire (boosts AC of allies), or harrying fire (boosts attack rolls of allies).
 Move actions including moving (duh), guarded step (reposition without provoking an attack of opportunity), drawing a weapon, reloading, or standing up.
 Full actions include charging, running, or performing a full attack.
 Full attacks are a significant change from Pathfinder, as a higher base attack bonus no longer provides iterative attacks.
 Instead, any character making a full attack gets two attacks, each with a -4 penalty.
 As noted above, some character classes (operative, solarian, soldier) can get better at this, such as making those two attacks at a -3 penalty or getting to make 3 attacks each at a -6 penalty.
+There are other changes, so keep an eye out when coming from Pathfinder.
+For example, firing into melee isn’t the same, and neither are 5-foot steps.

 An important distinction in combat is whether enemies are significant.
 When the enemies in a fight are no longer really a threat (including situations where there used to be enemies who were a threat, but have now been defeated) then combat is effectively over.
 Some player abilities only function when faced with significant enemies (for example, an envoy with inspiring boost can only restore stamina to an ally when the group is facing a significant enemy).